-KLP provides loans to the public sector from its own balance sheet and through KLP Kommunekreditt AS.
+KLP makes loans to the public sector from its own balance sheet and through KLP Kommunekreditt AS.
 Loans are managed by KLP Banken.
-KLP Kommunekreditt AS, together with KLP, has a good position in the market for longterm financing of municipalities, county authorities and enterprises working in the public sector.

-Total loans to public-sector borrowers amounted to NOK 87.1 (84.1) billion at the end of 2022, an increase of NOK 3.0 (3.7) billion, or 3.6 (4.6) per cent, in the financial year.
-For the local government sector as a whole, the estimated debt growth is just under 5 per cent in 2022.
+KLP Kommunekreditt AS, together with KLP, has a good position in the market for long-term financing of municipalities, county authorities and enterprises working in the public sector.

-Loan applications totalling NOK 76.3 (62.3) billion were received in 2022.
+Total loans to public-sector borrowers amounted to NOK 90.3 (87.1) billion at the end of 2023, an increase of 3.1 (3.0) billion, or 3.6 (3.6) per cent, in the financial year.
+For the local government sector overall, the estimated debt growth is just over 7 per cent in 2023.
+Loan applications totalling NOK 95.0 (76.3) billion were received in 2023.